lijoejohn/robobob/README.md

 2. Yarn globally

 ## Run the application in your local
-Clone the code in local
+Clone the code in the local

 1. `yarn install-dependencies`
 2. `yarn start-all`